Master's in School Counseling

 - Career development

 - Helping relationships

 - Research/program evaluation

-Additional coursework specific to school counseling includes foundations and contextual dimensions of school counseling, and consultation.
+Additional coursework specific to school counseling includes foundations and contextual dimensions of school counseling and consultation.
 A unique focus of the program is training future school counselors in social justice advocacy.
-Program faculty prepare students with strategies to close academic achievement gap and to assist K-12 students and families in overcoming barriers or impediments to success in learning and development.
+Program faculty prepare students with strategies to close academic achievement gap and to assist K-12 students and families with overcoming barriers or impediments to success in learning and development.

 This Master's Degree in School Counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).